digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Adding/Add-a-new-dataset-and-collection.md

+---
-# Add a new dataset and collection
+title: Add a new dataset and collection
+---

 The following instructions are for when adding an entirely new dataset to the platform which does not have a corresponding collection configuration.